 There are two types of such sweets: soft - includes boiled fruit and crushed nuts; hard which is crushed nuts with melted sugar.

 Tula gingerbread (named after Tula, a town in Moscow region) is the most famous type of Russian gingerbread.
 As a rule, Tula gingerbread has the form of a rectangular tile or a flat figure glazed on top.
 Now most often has a filling made of jam or condensed milk.

 Tula gingerbread is called printed, because it gets its form due to the use of special gingerbread boards.
 These are wooden forms with a relief pattern which are put onto the dough, and an image gets imprinted on it.

 Honey is one of the most important components of Russian cuisine.
 It is the ingredient in a large number of sweet and savory dishes.
 Since ancient times, a great variety of drinks was made using natural honey.
 Old Russian forests untouched by civilization were a favorable enviroment for bees.
 Honey was eaten just as it is, for example, with pancakes, tea, or porridge.
 It was also an ingredient in pies and gingerbread.
 Thanks to honey gingerbread is fresh for a long time.

 In Russia there are unique varieties of honey.
 For example, the one made in Bashkiria.

-In Russia, it is considered, that condensed milk is a national product in Russia.
+In Russia, condensed milk is considered a national product.
 The image of the white-and-blue can, in which it was produced in the Soviet Union, passed from decade to decade, and turned into a kind of national brand.